-This section of the Station's financial statements presents management's discussion and analysis of the Station's financial performance for the fiscal year ended June 30, 2015.
-The Station's financial performance is discussed and analyzed within the context of the accompanying financial statements and disclosures following this section.
+This section of the Station's financial statements presents management's discussion and analysis of the Station's financial performance for the fiscal years ended June 30, 2016 and 2015.
+The Station's financial performance is discussed and analyzed within the context of the accompanying financial statements and disclosure following this section.